calebsakala/learning-machines/README.md

 # learning-machines
 This is a repository of my notebooks from Andrew Ng's Machine Learning Specialisation with Python.
-The files have been renamed to make revision at later dates easier, as the knowledge they contain is valuable.
+The files have been renamed to make browsing through the repository by topic possible.